-2018 Water Quality Report for the Village of Hillman WSSN: 3160 Montmorency County
+2022 Water Quality Report for Village of Hillman

+Water Supply Serial Number: 3160

-This report covers the drinking water quality for the Village of Hillman for the 2018 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2018.
+This report covers the drinking water quality for Village of Hillman Water Department for the 2022 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2022.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from four groundwater wells, each over sixty-five feet deep.
+Your water comes from 4 groundwater wells, each around sixty-five feet dep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
+The susceptibility of our source is is on a seven tiered scale from very-low to very-high based on geologic sensitivity, well construction, water chemistry and contamination sources.
 The susceptibility of our source is in a range from low to moderately high.

 There are no significant sources of contamination include in our water supply.
 We are making efforts to protect our sources by following state and federal guidelines for well isolation and proper maintenance.

-If you would like to know more about the report, please contact: Village of Hillman at 24220 Veterans Memorial Hwy. or call 989-742-4751.
+If you would like to know more about this report, please contact: Village of Hillman located at 24220 Veterans Memorial Hwy or call: 989-742-4751.
+You can visit the Village website at: www.hillmanmichigan.org.
 Email: office@hillmanmichigan.org.
-Website: www.hillmanmichigan.org